MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 # Overview

 The `.vscode/launch.json` and `.vscode/tasks.json` controls the entire local debug workflow.
 In `launch.json`, "Debug" is the entry point for local debugging.
-Visual studio Code runs the compound preLaunchTask "Pre Debug Check & Start All", which is defined in `.vscode/tasks.json`, then Visual Studio Code launches the debuggers specified in the compound configurations, such as "Attach to Bot", "Attach to Backend", "Attach to Frontend", and "Launch Bot".
-A `Node.js` debugger starts to attach to both the bot and Azure function source code.
-A Edge or Chrome debugger starts to launch a new browser instance and opens a web page to load Teams client.
-During local debug, Teams Toolkit resolves values of the placeholders "teamsAppId" and "account-hint" in `.vscode/launch.json`.
-Teams Toolkit contributes to several commands such as `fx-extension.validate-local-prerequisites`, `fx-extension.pre-debug-check`, and `fx-extension.get-func-path` in `tasks.json`.
+Visual studio Code runs the compound preLaunchTask, Pre Debug Check and Start All, which is defined in `.vscode/tasks.json`, then Visual Studio Code launches the debuggers specified in the compound configurations, such as attach to bot, attach to backend, attach to Frontend, and launch bot.
+A Microsoft Edge or Chrome debugger starts to launch a new browser instance and opens a web page to load Teams client.

 ## Prerequisites